 Second Half Outlook 2020

 2020 has been a year unlike any we've ever seen.
 The COVID-19 pandemic combined with the political and social unrest of late have sent the markets on a roller coaster ride that comes with a lot of uncertainty.
-Our team of financial experts has been hard at work trying to make sense of all this, and adjusting their strategies accordingly.
+Our team of financial experts have been hard at work trying to make sense of all this, and adjusting their strategies accordingly.
 Please continue reading to hear their complete analysis and recommendations through the first two quarters of 2020.

 "In short, we believe things will get back to normal in due time, but we expect more turbulence as we work through this historic pandemic."

 These are strange times indeed.
 The first half of the year has been marked by unprecedented economic uncertainty created by COVID-19, rising political tensions, a global oil price war, and an uprising in protest to racial injustices.
 Not to mention it's an election year, with its own uncertain outcomes.
 The financial markets are clearly in a tug of war.
 The bearish case centers around restarting our economy as we face a surge in new COVID-19 infections, with potentially more outbreaks in the fall.
 The bullish case focuses on the federal government's swift actions to add massive amounts of monetary and fiscal stimulus to our economy, and the view that the worst is behind us.
 In two emergency meetings the Federal Reserve cut interest rates to zero, reinitiated Quantitative Easing (QE) by committing to buy trillions of dollars in bonds and provide another trillion in loans to businesses and local governments.
 In addition, Congress passed emergency fiscal stimulus; the CARES Act, pumping over $2 trillion into the economy, with likely more to come.

 This tug of war has resulted in the S&P 500 recording the fastest bear market decline (20% drop or more) and the fastest bear market recovery in modern history.